Midhurst: Road

 The A272 runs through the town east and west.
 The A286 runs through the town north and south.

 The town is served by four regular bus routes.
 Stagecoach operate numbers 60 to Chichester, 70 to Guildford via Haslemere and 1 to Worthing via Petworth; Emsworth operate 92 to Petersfield via Rogate.

+Media

+Local news and television programmes are provided by BBC South and ITV Meridian.
+Television signals are received from the nearby Midhurst TV transmitter situated northeast of the town.

+Local radio stations are BBC Radio Sussex on 104.8 FM, Heart South on 97.5 FM, Greatest Hits Radio West Sussex on 106.6 FM, and V2 Radio, a community online-based station.

+The town's local newspaper is the Midhurst and Petworth Observer, published on Thursdays.